 Prepare the whipped chocolate ganache and spread it on top and sides of the cake.
 Refrigerate to set.
 Decorate the cake with fresh raspberries and chocolate shards.

 Once you take a bite of this cake, you will experience the explosion of flavors that will satisfy your sweet tooth.
 The combination of rich chocolate and tart raspberries is a perfect balance of sweet and tangy, which makes this cake perfect for any occasion, from a family gathering to a special event.
-Moreover, the whipped ganache frosting adds a lightness to the cake that makes it less heavy than traditional frosting.
+The whipped ganache frosting adds a lightness to the cake that makes it less heavy than traditional frosting.

 This Chocolate Raspberry Cake is an ideal dessert for chocolate lovers who enjoy a fruity twist.
 This cake is not only a treat for the taste buds but also a feast for the eyes.
 So why not give it a try and experience the delight of this heavenly dessert for yourself?
 Hope you will try it out, and if you do, don’t forget to tag me on Instagram.
 Enjoy!